9.A.14 The G-protein-coupled receptor (GPCR) Family

 5-HT2B of Homo sapiens

 Adenosine A2a receptor of 412 aas and 7 TMSs.
 It is a lipid flippase and a water channel (see below).
 The activity of this receptor is mediated by G proteins which activate adenylyl cyclase.
 The crystal structure has been solved revealing a continuous water channel (Yuan et al. 2015).
 Tryptophan-246 in TMS6 forms the gate.
 Conformational changes in TMSs 6 and 7 produce local changes in the lipid bilayer (Yuan et al. 2015).
 The protein can function as an ATP-independent phopholipid flippase (scramblase) (Goren et al. 2014).
 Yuan et al. 2015 found that the conserved W246(6.48) residue in transmembrane helix TM6 performs a key rotamer toggle switch.
 Agonist binding induces the sidechain of W246(6.48) to fluctuate between two distinct conformations, enabling the diffusion of water molecules from the bulk into the center of the receptor.
 After passing the W246(6.48) gate, the internal water molecules induce another conserved residue, Y288(7.53), to switch to a distinct rotamer conformation establishing a continuous transmembrane water pathway.
 Further, structural changes of TM6 and TM7 induce local structural changes of the adjacent lipid bilayer (Yuan et al. 2015).
 The human A2A adenosine receptor was structurally determined by microcrystal electron diffraction (MicroED) after converting the lipidic cubic phase (LCP) into the sponge phase followed by focused ion-beam milling.
 Martynowycz et al. 2021 determined the structure of the A2A adenosine receptor to 2.8 Å resolution and resolved an antagonist in its orthosteric ligand-binding site, as well as four cholesterol molecules bound around the receptor.
+Fusion protein strategies for cryo-EM study of this and other G protein-coupled receptors have been described (Zhang et al. 2022).

 Adenosine receptor A2a of Homo sapiens